 Purpose of this Recommended Standard

-This Recommended Standard provides the basis for standard CCSDS security algorithms.
-The document recommends a single symmetric block-cipher encryption algorithm and several authentication algorithms.
+This Recommended Standard provides the recommendation for standard CCSDS security algorithms.

 A single, symmetric encryption algorithm is recommended for use by all CCSDS missions.
 In addition, a specific mode of operation for the algorithm is also recommended.